tymyrddin/purple/source/docs/distribution-networks/observable-semantics/gas-network-evidence/station-telemetry.md

 A telemetered station can go quiet for an innocent reason or a hostile one, and the gas net goes quiet often: battery and mobile links drop, and a coarse periodic archive looks like a gap even when nothing is wrong.
 What separates a dead modem from a silenced device is the company the silence keeps.
-A comms failure tends to take the neighbouring stations on the same link with it and to follow a normal last reading; a device switched off, of the kind the [Zoetermeer investigation](../../operating-context/operations-and-cadence/operational-procedures-and-change.md) found when workers disabled gas detection and pressed on, tends to fall silent alone, sometimes just after a reading worth not recording, and comes back only when someone re-enables it.
+A comms failure usually takes the neighbouring stations on the same link with it and follows a normal last reading; a device switched off, of the kind the [Zoetermeer investigation](../../operating-context/operations-and-cadence/operational-procedures-and-change.md) found when workers disabled gas detection and pressed on, tends to fall silent alone, sometimes just after a reading worth not recording, and comes back only when someone re-enables it.
 The safety chain is the backstop the record cannot silence: whatever the